mohamedabdelfattah1/mysql-sts-in-k8s/README.md

 3. **StatefulSet**:
    - Manages MySQL Pods with a PersistentVolume for data storage.
-   - Uses the `mysql:8.0` image and sets environment variables for the root password and database name.
+   - Uses the `mysql:latest` image and sets environment variables for the root password and database name.

 ## How to Deploy